Scarification by Ryan Ouellette

 Scarification pricing and booking policies:

-Standard rate is $200 for the first hour and $150/hour thereafter.
+Standard rate is $150/hour with a $250 minimum charge.
 Booking an appointment requires a $100 non-refundable deposit.
 For simple designs 100% of the deposit is subtracted from the final total.
 For complex designs 50% of the deposit goes to drawing and design time with the remainder being subtracted from final total.

 Do not apply any ointments or chemical irritants to your piece.
 Wash with antibacterial or antimicrobial soap.
 Once washed and dried cover your piece with plastic cling wrap (use a new roll, not the one that’s laying around in your kitchen).
 Keep your piece covered for the majority of the day and night, but you can leave it unwrapped when showering, cleaning/drying, or to let it air out for short periods of time.
 You’ll need to unwrap, clean with soap and water, dry, and re-wrap your piece several times a day for the first week.
 Clean your piece whenever a significant amount of moisture has built up under the plastic wrap, at least 2-4 times daily.
 If you do not clean your piece regularly it can lead to heat rash and potentially infection.
 Do not soak or swim in any standing water while your piece is healing and the wound is still open.
 Do not touch your piece with unwashed hands, or let it come in contact with any debris while the wound is still open.